MRWolves/standards/production_roadmap.md

 * Full editability on all pages
   * Conditional editability based on permissions
   * Clean, unobtrusive edit interface (no large buttons)
+* Error handling
+  * Code-wise consistency (look up how to do this in react) - errors should generally "fall through" to a component that catches them in a managed way
+  * UI-wise consistency (error dialogues should have a consistent look and not be horrendously scary to the user)
 * Code cleanliness and documentation
   * TSDocs on important functions
   * Reduce repetition, genericize components when possible